GenAI-2025-Project/YAGANG-YetAnotherGAmeNgen-/README.md

 # Training

+This part will document in detail the setup used to create the pipeline, dataset, and models.
+Follow this documentation for a quick and easy setup!

 ## How to Create the Dataset

 Configure the number of episodes and number of transitions inside the python dataset files.
 The data will be stored in ~/dataset/ folder. dataset folder will be created if it doesn't exist.